-Being the capital of Tasmania and one of the main arrival points for many travelling trout fishers, it is lucky that there is fantastic trout fly fishing near Hobart with a wide variety of small streams, rivers and lakes nearby.
+As the capital of Tasmania and one of the main arrival points for travellers, there is some fantastic trout fly fishing near Hobart with a variety of small streams, rivers and lakes near by.

-Tasmania presents a great opportunity for trout fly fishing while being completely immersed in stunning, wild landscapes that are within a short distance of our cities, including Hobart.
+Tasmania presents a great opportunity for trout fly fishing while being completely immersed in stunning, wild landscapes that are within a short distance of our cities - and this includes Hobart.

-Many of these stunning locations are home to world-class fly fishing opportunities, and through our experience, Trout Tales has compiled a list of some of the best trout fly fishing locations near Hobart, Tasmania including:
+Many of these stunning locations are home to world-class fly fishing opportunities, and through our experience, Trout Tales has compiled a list of some of the best trout fly fishing locations near Hobart:

 - Tyenna River